guardaco/exp-explorer/README.md

 ## Populate the DB

-This will fetch and parse the entire blockchain.
+This will fEXPh and parse the entire blockchain.

 Setup your configuration file: `cp config.example.json config.json`